Cheapest States to Go to College in the United States

 Recommended: FAFSA Guide

-Private student loans may be available through private lenders, such as banks.
+Private student loans may be available through private lenders, such as banks and online lenders.
 These institutions set their own terms, interest rates, and loan amounts.
 When determining individual rates and terms, lenders will generally evaluate the applicants credit history, among other factors.
 Private student loans are typically considered a last resort when it comes to financing college because they aren’t required to offer the same borrower benefits or protections (like income-driven repayment options) as federal student loans.

 • Grants, such as federal Pell Grants, are a form of financial aid that doesn’t need to be paid back, unlike student loans.